 Academic Year Follow Up

-In the Spring of Year 1, there will be one six-hour Opening Workshop that will be focused on the nature of mathematics and mathematical problem-solving, and starting the discussion between teachers and mathematics faculty on interpreting and implementing the Common Core content and practice standards.
-In the Spring of years 2 and 3, there will be one four-hour workshop, focused on classroom implementation of the skills and knowledge that they gained in the summer.
+In June of Year 1, there will be one four-hour Opening Workshop that will be focused on the nature of mathematics and mathematical problem-solving, and starting the discussion between teachers and mathematics faculty on interpreting and implementing the Common Core content and practice standards.
+In January of years 2 and 3, there will be one four-hour workshop during in-service time, focused on classroom implementation of the skills and knowledge that they gained in the summer.
 This workshop will begin with sessions where participants reflect and discuss the mathematical issues arising their “Classroom Projects” and Content-focused Coaching.

 Each participant will be observed in their classroom once in year 2 and once in year 3 by one of the mathematics faculty, who will coach for mathematical depth and accuracy of the lesson, and level of cognitive demand and press for student understanding, and connection the Common Core content and practice standards.
 Each coaching session will include a group pre-lesson conference, a classroom observation of the lesson, and a group post-lesson conference to discuss suggestions.
 The participant will write both a pre-observation plan, outlining the goals and strategies of the lesson and identifying specific focal points of attention for the teacher and coach, and a post-observation reflection on the lesson.
 The Coaching component will represent 6 contact hours in year 2 and year 3 of the program.
 The goal of this coaching component of the program is to enrich and refine the teacher’s mathematics knowledge for teaching.